-We have incurred accumulated losses in the amount of \$131.2 million as of December 31, 2017 and further losses are anticipated in the development of our business.
+We have incurred accumulated losses in the amount of \$152.9 million as of December 31, 2018 and further losses are anticipated in the development of our business.
 Those factors raise substantial doubt about the Company's ability to continue as a going concern.
 The ability to continue as a going concern is dependent upon the Company obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 The financial statements have been prepared assuming that we will continue to operate as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-Our auditors also included an explanatory paragraph to their audit opinion relating to our accompanying consolidated financial statements for the fiscal year ended December 31, 2017 regarding the substantial doubts about the Company's ability to continue as a going concern.
+Our auditors also included an explanatory paragraph to their audit opinion relating to our accompanying consolidated financial statements for the fiscal year ended December 31, 2018 regarding the substantial doubts about the Company's ability to continue as a going concern.
+The Company intends to finance operating costs over the next twelve months with existing cash on hand, reducing operating spend, issuances under our at the market offering program ("ATM Offering Program"), or other future public or private issuances of equity and debt securities, or through a combination of the foregoing.
+We will also need to seek additional sources of financing if we require more funds than anticipated during the next 12 months or in later periods, including if we cannot make our loan repayments under our Kreos Loan Agreement, or if we cannot raise sufficient funds from equity issuances, such as the ATM Offering Program.
+We previously considered our Investment Agreement with Timwell, under which there are remaining closings of 12,000,000 ordinary shares in exchange for gross proceeds of \$15.0 million, as a potential ongoing source of liquidity.
+However, in light of the positions taken by Timwell during the negotiations on definitive joint venture and license agreements, we no longer believe that an agreement can be reached on the basis of the original understandings reflected in our Investment Agreement and currently see a significant risk that we will not reach agreement with RealCan on a modification of the original agreement.

-The Company intends to finance operating costs over the next twelve months with existing cash on hand, reducing operating spend, issuances under our at-the-market equity offering program ("ATM Offering Program"), other future public or private issuances of securities, including the recently signed private placement of ordinary shares to Timwell, or through a combination of the foregoing.
-However, we will need to seek additional sources of financing if we require more funds than anticipated during the next 12 months or in later periods, including if we cannot make our loan repayments under our loan agreement (the "Loan Agreement" or the "Kreos Loan Agreement") with Kreos Capital V (Expert Fund) Limited ("Kreos"), or if we cannot raise sufficient funds from equity issuances, such as the ATM Offering Program.
 If we cannot raise the required funds on acceptable terms, we may be forced to substantially curtail our current operations or cease operations altogether.
 Further, external perceptions regarding our ability to continue as a going concern may make it more difficult for us to obtain financing for the continuation of our operations or require us to obtain financing on terms that are more favorable to investors, and could result in the loss of confidence by investors and suppliers.
 As such, our failure to continue as a going concern could harm our business, operating results and financial position and severely affect the value of your investment.